department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 ## Punctuation

 * When the list is made up of fragments or single sentences, don't use ending periods
-* If one or more bullets contains an additional sentence, use ending periods on all items in the bullet list—including any fragments
+* If one or more bullets contains an additional sentence, use ending periods on all items in the bulleted list—including any fragments
 * Don't use a period at the end of the last bullet in a series of fragments

 Note: Punctuation of bullets is determined by list, not by page.
 It's OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets with multiple full sentences (that use periods).
 Just use the correct house style of punctuation for each type of list.

-### Example of bullet list with fragments
+### Example of bulleted list with fragments

 Use parallel construction and don't use ending periods for fragments.